Suleiman of the Seljuk Empire: Accession and death

 Suleiman-Shah succeeded Sultan Muhammad after his death in January 1159 and received from Baghdad the title "Sultan Muizz ad-Din Suleiman Shah Burhan-Amir al-Muminin".
 But in September 1160 he was deposed after reigning for twenty months.
 He was held as a captive by Qutb ad-Din Mawdud until 1160 and was murdered on 13 March 1161 in the castle of Ala al-Dawla in Hamadan, and was buried in the tomb of his brother Sultan Ghiyath ad-Din Mas'ud.

 Family

 One of his wives was the daughter of Aqsis, the brother of the Khwarazm Shah.
 Another wife was the sister of his hajib Yusuf Inal Tegin Khwarazm Shah.
 She was a forceful woman who dominated her husband.
-Another wife was Abkhaziya Khatun.
-She was the daughter of one of the Georgian kings, and had been formerly married to his brother, Ghiyath ad-Din Mas'ud.
+Another wife was Abkhaziyya Khatun.
+She was a daughter of King Demetrius I of Georgia. had been formerly married to his brother Sultan Ghiyath ad-Din Mas'ud, and his uncle Sultan Ahmad Sanjar.
 He had one son named Sanjar-Shah.